beatrice_otter: Me in red--face not shown (Default)

 Fandom: Vorkosiverse

-Written for: [personal profile] salable_mystic for Winterfair 2012
+Written for: [profile] salable_mystic for Winterfair 2012

 Prompt: Something about the Armsmens' wives and mothers - do they all meet up regularly, at events?
 Have the equivalent of a stitch-n-bitch?
 How do they interact with the members of the families their sons and husbands are sworn to?